-If, at the close of business on March 29, 2019, your shares were registered directly in your name with our transfer agent, Equiniti Trust Company Shareowner Services, then you are a stockholder of record.
-As a stockholder of record, you may vote in person at the 2019 Annual Meeting or vote by proxy.
-Whether or not you plan to attend the 2019 Annual Meeting, please vote as soon as possible by completing and returning the enclosed proxy card or vote by proxy over the telephone or on the internet as instructed below to ensure your vote is counted.
+If, at the close of business on March 31, 2020, your shares were registered directly in your name with our transfer agent, Equiniti Trust Company Shareowner Services, then you are a stockholder of record.
+As a stockholder of record, you may vote at the virtual 2020 Annual Meeting or vote by proxy.
+Whether or not you plan to attend the 2020 Annual Meeting, please vote as soon as possible by completing and returning the enclosed proxy card or vote by proxy over the telephone or on the Internet as instructed below to ensure your vote is counted.